kourouklides/artificial_neural_networks/setup/README.md

 The code examples require several Python packages to be installed.
 These packages are listed in the [requirements.txt](requirements.txt) file of this folder.
 You do not need to edit the file for the quick installation.

-To install the required Python packages and dependencies you have to run the following command in a terminal:
+To install the required Python packages and dependencies you have to run the following commands in a terminal:

     pip install -r requirements.txt
     conda install PyYAML==3.13 -y